 Sandy Soils Region lies in the south border area of the Low Lands.
 130 years ago a number of zinc producing plants settled down there.
 The smelters were separated from each other by lines on a paper map.

 Three zinc smelters are still alive.
 Half a century ago a change was made from one technology to another.
 There were efforts and regulations that lead to a different attitude towards the waste management.
 However the smelters already had a contamination history of hundred years and high contents of heavy metals can be expected in the soils and possibly water around the area.
 Much effort was put into making all this go away and label it Historical Pollution.

-Grounds were excavated, water was drained, new mountains were created covering waste, covered by plastic, covered by gravel, covered by soil brought from somewhere where there is now a lake.
-There was transfer of water and move of earth and an alchemistic birth of electric energy now laying on the mountains in the shape of solar panels.
+Grounds were excavated, water was drained, new mountains were created covering waste /covered by plastic / covered by gravel and finally covered by soil brought from somewhere where there is now a lake.
+There was transfer of water and move of earth and an alchemistic birth of electric energy that is now laying on the mountains in the shape of solar panels.

 The plants continued to produce raw material for human material dreams.

 These days another line separates two worlds and forces them to co exist.
 The industrial world and the so called natural.
 The soils in the region are anthropologically enriched in Cd and Zn by the historical pollution and returning the landscape in its original state is no longer possible.